alcrene/sinn-full/README.md

 If you are on \*nix, the following should suffice:

 1. clone this repository onto your machine.

-2. cd to the repository and execute
+Then `cd` to the repository's directory and execute

-   `bash install.sh`
-4. `smttask init`
+% NB: List numbers currently restart at 1. because of a bug in MyST: https://github.com/executablebooks/MyST-Parser/issues/482
+2.
+       bash install.sh
+3.
+       smttask init

-If on Windows, perform steps 1. and 2., then set up a conda environment as you normally would.
+If on Windows, clone the repository, then set up a conda environment as you normally would.
 You can use the description of *install.sh* below as guidelines.
-Don't forgot to do step 4 once the package is installed.
+Don't forgot to do run `smttask init` once the package is installed.

 The *install.sh* script does the following: